 Inevitably decent percentage of people wouldn’t love new name (because no name could satisfy 100% of current darkcoin-lovers).Game: find the day where Evan announced the possible re-branding:

 (Hint: it's somewhere on the right side of the graph)

 Hey mate, you don't know me but I seen you in the BCT forum for long timeDash will die and Darkcoin succeed.
 Obviously.

-I get you are unhappy with the strategy but did you think sideways for a minute - isn't a global currency called Dash that delivers total privacy and is also used by major retailers a better way to bring privacy to the world, than a niche coin that just gets pushed further towards darknet?

 One important thing is - level of anonymity depends not only on tech but also on number (and "quality" For example mixing with current bitcoin-mixer users can cause more problems than benefits) of users you can mixing with.
+That is why huge base of non-criminal users are more important for practical anonymity than ring signatures and all such "narrow niche stuff".I get you are unhappy with the strategy but did you think sideways for a minute - isn't a global currency called Dash that delivers total privacy and is also used by major retailers a better way to bring privacy to the world, than a niche coin that just gets pushed further towards darknet?

-That is why huge base of non-criminal users are more important for practical anonymity than ring signatures and all such "narrow niche stuff".
+Good point.
+Phil Zimmermann, creator of PGP, always advocated to use encryption for trivial communications too to avoid the encrypted ones being identified as suspicious.
+Same thing with mixing.One important thing is - level of anonymity depends not only on tech but also on number (and "quality" For example mixing with current bitcoin-mixer users can cause more problems than benefits) of users you can mixing with.
+That is why huge base of non-criminal users are more important for anonymity than ring signatures and all such "narrow niche stuff".